 Blue-Spotted Salamanders (Ambystoma laterale) are similar in appearance but have more pronounced and profuse blue spots dorsally and laterally.
 The snout and toes of Blue-Spotted Salamanders are not as elongate as those of Jefferson's Salamanders and the tail is more rounded.
 The range of these two species meets in the central part of the state, where differentiating the two can be difficult.
 Both Streamside Salamanders (Ambystoma barbouri) and Small-Mouthed Salamanders (Ambystoma texanum) are similar to this species, but they have a shorter snout and are generally more robust with a more lichenate pattern dorsally.
-These two species are sympatric with Jefferson's Salamanders in southern Indiana, but Streamside Salamanders are stream breeder whereas Jefferson's Salamanders are pond breeders.
-Small-Mouthed Salamanders rarely share the same pond as Jefferson's Salamanders as the former favors lowland habitat while the latter is found almost exclusively in uplands.
-Most confusingly, some representatives of the lineage of unisexual Ambsytoma contain genomic material from Jefferson's Salamanders can be difficult to differentiate morphologically.
+These two species are sympatric with Jefferson's Salamanders in southern Indiana, but Streamside Salamanders breed in streams, whereas Jefferson's Salamanders breed in ponds.
+Small-Mouthed Salamanders rarely share the same ponds as Jefferson's Salamanders, as the former favors lowland habitat while the latter is found almost exclusively in uplands.
+Most confusingly, some representatives of the lineage of unisexual Ambsytoma contain genomes from Jefferson's Salamanders can be difficult to differentiate morphologically.

 Ecology and Conservation

 Jefferson's Salamanders are typically found in hilly, wooded uplands and in upland flatwoods (southeastern Indiana).
 They are absent from bottomland habitat, but floodplain habitat may be utilized where it's adjacent to uplands.
 Ridgetop vernal pools are the favored breeding site throughout most of southern Indiana.
+Like other members of the family Ambystomatidae, adults of these salamanders are rarely observed outside of the breeding season.
 Larval Jefferson's Salamanders feed on small aquatic invertebrates while adults feed on a variety of terrestrial invertebrates.

 No particular threats are known to Jefferson's Salamander populations in the state, although early, warm winter weather followed by severe cold spells does occasionally cause substantial adult mortality during the breeding season.
 Global climate change could potentially exacerbate these periodic die offs with more extreme and variable weather.